ksol17/library-management-system-mini-project/README.md

-Library Management System
+# Library Management System

 Welcome to the Library Management System!
 This application provides an efficient way to manage books, users, and authors in a library setting.
 The system has been designed with a command-line interface (CLI) to ensure a user-friendly experience.

 # Features
-Book Operations:
+# Book Operations:

-Add a new book
-Borrow a book
-Return a book
-Search for a book
-Display all books
+Add a new book, Borrow a book, Return a book, Search for a book, Display all books

-User Operations:
+# User Operations:

-Add a new user
+Add a new user, View user details, Display all users,

-View user details
-Display all users
-Author Operations:
+# Author Operations:

-Add a new author
+Add a new author, View author details, Display all authors
-View author details
-Display all authors

 # Requirements:
 Python 3.6 or higher